Moychan3456/4H_BACKTESTING/README.md

-# 📊 4H Backtesting – Bearish Zone Pattern Strategy
+# 📊 4H Backtesting – Reversal Strategy

 A systematic backtest of a **bearish candlestick zone pattern** on the **4H timeframe** (USD/CHF, 2020–2025).
 This project demonstrates how discretionary price-action ideas can be **translated into a quantifiable strategy**, complete with **risk management, position sizing, and statistical evaluation**.